clvv/fasd/README.md

 `f` uses [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference) and [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to rank files and directories for a set of given matching patterns.
-"Frecency" is used as the prior probability distribution, and an simple algorithm is used to calculate the likelihood of the given set of patterns.
+"Frecency" is used as the prior probability distribution, and a simple algorithm is used to calculate the likelihood of the given set of patterns.

 # Introduction